Introduction

 Freenet is a distributed, decentralized alternative to the centralized World Wide Web, designed to unleash a new era of innovation and competition, while protecting freedom of speech and privacy.

-At the core of Freenet is a small piece of software known as the Freenet kernel, which runs on users' computers, smartphones, or other devices.
-The kernel is tiny, less than 5 MB, allowing it to be installed installed in a matter of seconds and is compatible with a wide range of hardware.
+The heart of Freenet is the Core, which runs on users' computer, smartphone, or other devices.
+The Core is tiny, less than 5 MB, allowing it to be installed in a matter of seconds and is compatible with a wide range of hardware.

-Freenet is a peer-to-peer network, which means that nodes self-organize into a global network without any central authority, and the work of hosting services is distributed among the users.
+Freenet is a peer-to-peer network, which means that computers that are part of the network self-organize into a global network without any central authority, and the work of hosting services is distributed among the users.

 - Providing a user-friendly interface to access Freenet via a web browser